 Make the original layer invisible if required by clicking on the EYE icon on the left side of the original layer.
 Once you finish working with the new layer, flatten the image.

 Why is this necessary?
 Due to many reasons, it is needed.

-However, the new layer creation is not a big deal.
+However, the new layer creation is a minor deal.

-It would be best if you work on the new layer.
+It would be best if you worked on the new layer.